PierreSenellart/provsql/doc/TODO/safe-query-followups.md

   selection (kind inherited verbatim) ; FROM-less or no-tracked-source queries (TID, empty sources) ; everything else conservatively OPAQUE with the sources list still populated.
-  Follow-up : independent-TID join inference, BID block-key preservation check under projection / GROUP BY, UNION ALL of disjoint TIDs, view descent (see slice below), and the transitive base-ancestor set the correlation registry will consume.
+  Extended to descend into `RTE_SUBQUERY` (view bodies after PG rewriting and inline FROM subqueries) under the same shape gate, so a single tracked base relation reached through any depth of nesting still classifies as TID / BID.
+Follow-up : independent-TID join inference, BID block-key preservation check under projection / GROUP BY, UNION ALL of disjoint TIDs, and the transitive base-ancestor set the correlation registry will consume.
 - **CTAS tag inheritance.**
   When a CTAS materialises a query the classifier has tagged TID (resp.
 BID), populate the new table's `provsql_table_info` entry